-- Item 15.
+Item 15.
 Action with Respect to Reports.
 The minutes of the meeting and related records are available for inspection by any shareholder at the office of the Company during business hours.
-Management recommends a vote FOR the approval of the minutes of the 202 Shareholders' Meetings held on 13 July 2022 and 09 September 2022 (continuation).
-Also submitted for approval is the Annual Report (SEC Form 17A) and the audited Financial Statements for the year ended 31 December 2022 and the Quarterly Report for the First Quarter (SEC Form 17Q1). - Item 16.
+Management recommends a vote FOR the approval of the minutes of the 2022 Stockholders' Meeting held on 13 July 2022, 09 September 2022 (continuation), and on 09 November 2022 (special).
+Also submitted for approval is the Annual Report (SEC Form 17A) and the audited Financial Statements for the year ended 31 December 2022 and the Quarterly Report for the First Quarter (SEC Form 17Q1).

+Item 16.
 Matters Not Required to be Submitted.
-No action is to be taken with respect to any matter which is not required to be submitted to a vote of security holders. - Item 17.
+No action is to be taken with respect to any matter which is not required to be submitted to a vote of security holders.

+Item 17.
 Amendment of Charter, Bylaws, or Other Documents.
+No action is to be taken with respect to amendment of the Company's charter, by-laws, or other documents.
+Management proposes that stockholders representing majority of the outstanding capital stock approve the amendments of the Articles of Incorporation and the By-Laws to reflect the following;

-Management proposes that stockholders approve the following amendments to the Articles of Incorporation and the By-Laws: - 1.
-Article II (Primary Purpose) and Article II, paragraphs 1 (ii) and 6 (Secondary Purpose) of the Articles of Incorporation to align with the Investment Company Act and its Implementing Rules and Regulations.
-The proposed amendment is as follows: - "SECOND: That the purposes for which said the corporation is formed are:
+1. Article II (Primary Purpose) and Article II, paragraphs 1 (ii) and 6 (Secondary Purpose) of the Articles of Incorporation to align with the Investment Company Act and its Implementing Rules and Regulations.
+The proposed amendment is as follows:

+"SECOND: That the purposes for which said the corporation is formed are: